 During this 2,800-year period, people began living together in larger groups.
 They established villages and stayed in them as long as food in the area was abundant.
 When food became scarce, they would move to another site temporarily.
 Besides animals like deer or birds, the Neo people ate wild fruits, like grapes, and a wild grain called amaranth.
 Amaranth is a seed-bearing plant that is rarely eaten today.
-Fish, shellfish, and oysters added more variety to their diet.
+Fish, shellfish, and oysters tendon-a tough cord or band of connective tissue that links a muscle to some other body part (such as a bone)